ATXtoday City Guide Play Banner

 Photo by ATXtoday

-Locals love Austin for its endless opportunities and events — but it can also be easy to rack up a big bill in Bat City.
+Locals love Austin for its endless options of things to do on any given day, but it can also be easy to rack up a big bill in Bat City.

-Sometimes you need to go back to the basics, and thankfully, Austin is oozing with free activities to enjoy.
+Sometimes, you need to go back to the basics, and thankfully, Austin is oozing with free activities.
+Here are 25+ local ventures that won’t cost you a dime.

 A crowd of people standing on the Congress Avenue Bridge are silhouetted, with the sunset behind them, as the outline of hundreds of bats fly overhead.